 Do: Grind JUST before brewing

 Always grind your coffee JUST before brewing.
-It is bad coffee practice to grind coffee beans all at once.
-This is because it exposes more of the beans' precious oils to going rancid and bitter as well as dampens the wonderful flavors and aroma of the coffee over just a few days.
-Flavor can be markedly different between fresh ground beans and several day old ground beans.
+It is terrible coffee practice to grind coffee beans all at once.
+Early grinding exposes more of the beans’ precious oils to grow rancid and bitter as well as dampens the wonderful flavors and aroma of the coffee over just a few days.
+Flavor can be markedly different between fresh ground beans and several days old ground beans.

-Don't: Use grocery market grinders or overgrind your beands
+Don’t: Use grocery market grinders or over grind your beans

 When grinding your coffee, inquire about the best grinding method for your type of filter.
-Using the best grinding method will ensure that your coffee tastes as good as possible.
-Coffee that is ground too coarsely may come out too watery, and you may not be able to taste its fullness (underextracted).
-Coffee that is ground too finely may taste too bitter (overextracted).
+Using the best grinding method will ensure that your coffee tastes as pleasant as possible.
+Coffee ground too coarsely may come out too watery, and you may not be able to taste its fullness (underextracted).
+Coffee ground too finely may taste too bitter (overextracted).

-Grocery store grinders are used by many other people throughout the day and sometimes aren't cleaned for several days.
-This means that there are residues of other types of beans and roasts inside the grinder.
-This can affect flavor and overall consistency of your coffee.
+Many other people use grocery store grinders throughout the day, and sometimes they aren’t cleaned for several days, which means residues of different types of beans and roasts remain inside the grinder.
+Unsanitized machines can affect the flavor and overall consistency of your coffee.
 Also, as mentioned above, it is never a good idea to grind all your coffee at once.